qmagico/gae-migrations/README.md

 gae-migrations
 ==============

-This is a "[south like](http://south.readthedocs.org/en/latest)" framework to run data migrations on Google App Engine platform.
+This is a framework for long-running tasks on Google Appengine.
+It can be used to run "[south like](http://south.readthedocs.org/en/latest)" migrations, which run once on a lifetime, but one can also use it to run periodic jobs.

+Migrations can be ran on all namespaces or on a single namespace.

 ## How to use

-##### 1. Copy the migrations folder into your app
+#### 1. Copy the migrations folder into your app

-##### 2. Create a settings.py file in your app root with:
+#### 2. Create a settings.py file in your app root with:

 ```
 TASKS_QUEUE = 'DEFAULT'  # Some queue name to run tasks, if you want to use task_enqueuer in your app
 MIGRATIONS_QUEUE = 'migrations'  # Queue name to run migrations
 TASKS_RUNNER_URL = '/run_generic_task'  # A URL for task_enqueuer
-MIGRATIONS_MODULE = 'module.where.you.keep.your.migrations'  # A python module where you'll keep your migrations
 ```

-##### 3. Register the task handler on your `app.yaml`:
+#### 3. Register the task handler on your `app.yaml`:

 ```
 - url: /run_generic_task